Climate and Average Weather Year Round in Raleigh North Carolina, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 4.2 months, from April 14 to August 20, with an average daily incident shortwave energy per square meter above 5.9 kWh.
-The brightest day of the year is June 23, with an average of 6.8 kWh.
+The brightest month of the year in Raleigh is June, with an average of 6.8 kWh.

 The darker period of the year lasts for 2.9 months, from November 10 to February 7, with an average daily incident shortwave energy per square meter below 3.3 kWh.
-The darkest day of the year is December 25, with an average of 2.4 kWh.
+The darkest month of the year in Raleigh is December, with an average of 2.5 kWh.

 The topography within 2 miles of Raleigh contains only modest variations in elevation, with a maximum elevation change of 217 feet and an average elevation above sea level of 292 feet.
 Within 10 miles also contains only modest variations in elevation (443 feet).
 Within 50 miles contains only modest variations in elevation (968 feet).